masterex1000/CS370-TermProject/README.md

-# CS370 FA23 Term Project
+# CS370 FA23 Term Project : Automatic Blinds

+## People
+ - Collin Conrad
+ - Jared Traub
+ - John Mulligan

 This project implements a set of smart blinds that react to outdoor lighting conditions, and indoor motion detection.
 This way the blinds can maximize